Sharing Storage Folders and Access Control¶

-You may need to share the contents of a storage folder with other users or group members to collaborate.
+You may need to share the contents of storage folders with other users or project members to collaborate.
 For this purpose, Backend.AI provides flexible folder sharing feature.

 Let’s learn how to share your personal Storage folder with other users.
 First,